 3D printing is a kind of additive manufacturing that creates physical objects from 3D computer models.
 The method is best known for its flexibility and low cost compared to traditional manufacturing — two qualities that make it excellent for certain medical devices.

-3D printers are already being used by medical devices manufacturers to speed up the manufacturing process and rapidly prototype medical devices.
+Medical device manufacturers are already using 3D printers to speed up the manufacturing process and rapidly prototype medical devices.

 The manufacturing method also allows for tailor-made medical devices that are custom-fit to a patient’s physiology.
-In some cases, this can ensure that the device will be a better fit, potentially reducing the risk of complications.
+In some cases, this ensures the device will fit better, potentially reducing the risk of complications.

 New technology is significantly changing the medical device industry.
 Advancements like AI, 3D printing and smart technology are enabling new and improved functions for medical devices.
 Improvements disrupting the industry include better detection of disease, personalized medical devices and improved data collection.